-Whimsical themes infuse the bike racks and benches distributed throughout Oak Knoll, both designed and crafted by local Oakland artist, Mark Bulwinkle.
+Whimsical themes infuse the bike racks and resting places peppered throughout Oak Knoll—all designed and handcrafted by local Oakland artist Mark Bulwinkle.

 Built in 1928 to promote the spirit of good fellowship.
 Newly restored for the very same reason.

-The heart of community beats steadily within the lofty spaces of the Club Knoll recreation center-standing sentry within walking distance of every residence, where its iconic belltower rises amidst the graceful oaks.
+The heart of community beats steadily within the lofty spaces of the Club Knoll community clubhouse—standing sentry within walking distance of every residence, where its iconic belltower rises amidst the graceful oaks.

 Imagine weekend gatherings with new friends at the outdoor fireplace under twinkling lights.
-Flawless weddings in the voluminous ballroom Joyful social events with Oakland Hills neighbors.
-And coveted parties on the sprawling terrace, where the views unfurl over an awe-inspiring tapestry of oak-strewn hills, billowy clouds and the creek that runs all the way through it all.
+Flawless weddings in the voluminous Grand Hall.
+Joyful social events with Oakland Hills neighbors.
+And coveted parties on the sprawling terrace, where the views unfurl over an awe-inspiring tapestry of oak-strewn hills, billowy clouds and the creek that runs through it all.

-Massive, rambling and restored inch by inch with care, Club Knoll welcomes one and all with romantic Spanish-style architecture, several massive stone fireplaces inside and out), a traditional Spanish garden, two floors of gathering places and historic design details everywhere you look—including impressive timber scissor trusses that adorn the ceiling of the Grand Hall.
+Massive, rambling and restored inch by inch with care, Club Knoll welcomes one and all with romantic Spanish-style architecture, several massive stone fireplaces (inside and out), a traditional Spanish garden, two floors of gathering places and historic design details everywhere you look—including impressive timber scissor trusses that adorn the ceiling of the Grand Hall.

 Once the largest and finest clubhouse in the East Bay, this historic social haven played host to family get-togethers at the Oak Knoll Country Club before transforming into the gracious Oak Knoll Officer’s Club in the Naval Hospital days.
 Now, it’s ushering in a new era of unforgettable gatherings.
 Formerly built in a sheltered spot on the fringes of the site, Club Knoll has been painstakingly relocated to the center of the community to be more accessible to all.
 So new memories and stories will once again fill its hallowed surrounds.

 Meet The Artists

 Yoshikawa is the recipient of numerous national sculpture awards.
 After graduating from the University of Colorado, Boulder, he apprenticed as a sculptor in the stone quarries of Shodoshima, Japan.
-Some highlights of his career include creating a Memorial Arch for the Los Angeles Fallen Firefighters Memorial. large travertine water walls for the five-star Pelican Hill Resort in Newport Beach and water sculptures for Wolfgang Puck’s Spago in Beverly Hills and his Chinois restaurant in Las Vegas.
+Career highlights include creating a Memorial Arch for the Los Angeles Fallen Firefighters Memorial, large travertine water walls for the five-star Pelican Hill Resort in Newport Beach and water sculptures for two Wolfgang Puck restaurants: Spago in Beverly Hills and Chinois in Las Vegas.

 1. Tell Us About Your Career In Architecture And Art?